- Computers in space are designed with error correction and fallbacks as a priority.

 Companies like SpaceX and Blue Origin are building on decades of research done by NASA engineers.
 Besides reducing costs and improving computational performance, there are a few key areas where computers help us unlock the stars.

 One area where space computers are evolving is satellite technology.
-Communication satellites have been operational for decades, but their full potential is now becoming with advancements in satellite technology.
+Communication satellites have been operational for decades, but their full potential is now becoming a reality with advancements in satellite technology.

 Leveraging advances in artificial intelligence and machine learning, supercomputers on earth can use satellites to broaden our knowledge of our planet.
 Satellites are useful in mineral deposit extraction, agriculture development, and disaster mitigation.
 Additionally, satellites help gather weather and climate data for research and simulation.